samsquire/ideas3/README.md

 # 75. Web application format

 * Define an SQL query
-* Define the query's React renderer function for that widget.
+* Define the query's React renderer function for that query.
 * Define the relationships between the queries on the screen

 ```